Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Introduction

-In the next few paragraphs, let us recall some of the interesting background, the current status, the history, and the main goals of the field of {\it proof complexity}.
-On the one hand, as we all know well, {\em proof theory} is a major branch of {\em mathematical logic} and {\em theoretical computer science} with which proofs are treated as formal mathematical objects, facilitating their analysis by mathematical techniques (see e.g., \cite{A4}).
-Some of the major areas of proof theory include {\em structural proof theory}, {\em ordinal analysis}, {\em automated theorem proving}, and {\em proof complexity}, and so forth.
-It should be pointed out that much research also focuses on applications in computer science, linguistics, and philosophy, from which we see that the impact of {\em proof theory} is very profound.
-Moreover, as pointed out in \cite{Raz04} by Razborov, proof and computations are among the most fundamental concepts relevant to virtually any human intellectual activity.
-Both have been central to the development of mathematics for thousands of years.
-The effort to study these concepts themselves in a rigorous, metamathematical way was initiated in the $20$th century and led to the flourishing of mathematical logic and derived disciplines.
+{\em Proof theory} is a major branch of {\em mathematical logic} and {\em theoretical computer science} in which proofs are treated as formal mathematical objects that can be analyzed using mathematical techniques (see e.g., \cite{A4}).
+Its major subareas include {\em structural proof theory}, {\em ordinal analysis}, {\em automated theorem proving}, and {\em proof complexity}.
+Proof theory also has important applications in computer science, linguistics, and philosophy.
+As Razborov noted \cite{Raz04}, proof and computations are among the most fundamental concepts in human intellectual activity; both have been central to the development of mathematics for thousands of years.
+The effort to study these concepts themselves in a rigorous, metamathematical way began in the $20$th century and led to the flourishing of mathematical logic and its derived disciplines.

-On the other hand, according to the points of view given in \cite{Rec76}, logicians have proposed a great number of systems for proving theorems, which give certain rules for constructing proofs and for associating a theorem (formula) with each proof.
-More importantly, these rules are much simpler to understand than the theorems.
-Thus, a proof gives a constructive way of understanding that a theorem is true.
-Specifically, a proof system is {\em sound} if every theorem is true, and it is {\em complete} if every true statement (from a certain class) is a theorem (i.e., has a proof); see e.g., \cite{Rec76}.
+According to \cite{Rec76}, logicians have proposed a great number of systems for proving theorems.
+These systems provide certain rules for constructing proofs and for associating a theorem (formula) with each proof.
+More importantly, these rules are much simpler to understand than the theorems themselves.
+Thus, a proof offers a constructive way of establishing that a theorem is true.
+In addition, a proof system is {\em sound} if every theorem is true, and it is {\em complete} if every true statement (from a certain class) is a theorem (i.e., has a proof); see e.g., \cite{Rec76}.